Which of the following inventory items warrants the use of a sing... | Study Prep in Pearson+

 1

-Identify the key feature of daily newspapers: They are highly time-sensitive and have a short lifecycle, making them a perfect candidate for the single-period inventory model.
+Identify the inventory item that fits the single-period inventory model: Based on the analysis, daily newspapers are the only item that becomes obsolete after a single period and cannot be sold later.

-Relate the single-period inventory model to the problem: Since the model is designed to minimize overstock and understock for items with a short selling period, daily newspapers fit this criterion.
+Relate the concept to real-world applications: The single-period inventory model is commonly used for items like newspapers, event tickets, or seasonal fashion, where demand is limited to a specific time frame.

-Conclude that daily newspapers warrant the use of the single-period inventory model because they align with the model's purpose of managing inventory for perishable or time-sensitive items.
+Conclude that daily newspapers warrant the use of the single-period inventory model due to their short selling period and perishability in terms of relevance.

 Watch next